 I have been completely swept away by the sheer brilliance of the supernatural escapade that is Baking by Death.
 We get to follow Alice, who is extremely relatable apart from the minor fact she shares her subconscious with the god of death (as you do).
 Our other protagonist is the notorious evil vampire overlord Vlad who has been struck with a sudden dose of conscience after centuries of good old-fashioned villainy.
 A recipe for greatness (no pun intended).
 And that’s just the beginning as we get brought into a web of complex characters, timelines, intrigue and humour.

 Supernatural Misadventures follows the life of Hailey, a part-time supernatural investigator and an incredible supporting cast of loveable misfits who join her along for the ride.
 Lonecat has a real talent when it comes to creating rich likeable characters (I challenge you to dislike the villains – it’s impossible!) and compelling plot twists.
 This story could easily exist outside of the Sims universe and it would still be just as good.

-This one is really close to my heart.
 Dust to Dust is a beautiful self-contained story about what loving someone truly means, with a sprinkle of supernatural thrown in.
-But because you won’t be able to get enough of it (trust me), the Ashes to Ashes legacy is here to save the day, offering a sequel following the D2D protagonist’s lineage – and lots and lots of drama.
+A simlit classic, if you will.
+For those of you who crave a follow up, the Ashes to Ashes legacy offers a loose sequel/spinoff in the form of a legacy following the D2D protagonist’s lineage – and lots and lots of drama.